 Misconception #5 – What people will think when they find out you filed for bankruptcy

-People are always worried about what others will say about any particular incident, and that is the same case with bankruptcy filings.
-However, that will likely not happen and there is no need to worry about what people will think because such information is not publicly released unless you are a celebrity.
-The only people that know about your bankruptcy status will be your creditors and any people that you tell about it.
+People are always worried about what others will say about any particular incident.
+That is the same case with bankruptcy filings.
+However, that will likely not happen and there is no need to worry about what people will think.
+Such information is not publicly released unless you are a celebrity.
+The only people who know about your bankruptcy status will be your creditors and people you tell about it.
 Such records are held privately, but it is highly unlikely that anyone will go digging into your financials.

 Misconception #6 – Both you and your spouse have to file for bankruptcy

-If you are married and you are going through hard economic times that make you consider filing for bankruptcy, it does not mean that both you and your spouse have to take the step.
-Sometimes it makes financial sense that the two persons in a marriage should file for bankruptcy, but that is not a requirement by law.
+If you are married, going through hard economic times, and considering filing for bankruptcy, then it does not mean that both you and your spouse have to take the step.
+Sometimes it makes financial sense that both people in a marriage file for bankruptcy, but that is not a legal requirement.
 It is entirely normal for one person in the marriage to file for bankruptcy, leaving out the other.
-For example, you can file bankruptcy in case your business goes down but does not mean that your spouse also has to do the same, especially if you do not run the business together.
+For example, you can file bankruptcy in the event your business goes down but does not mean that your spouse also has to do the same.
+This especially holds true if you do not run the business together.
 Even if you do, one person can file on behalf of the business.

 Misconception #7 – Filing for bankruptcy is a tedious process

 It is not necessarily the case, especially when you have an experienced lawyer to help you through the process.
-A bankruptcy lawyer will handle the paperwork and guide you so that you achieve a smooth process and also with the best possible outcome.
+A bankruptcy lawyer will handle the paperwork and provide legal advice.
+This counsel helps ensure a smooth process with the best possible outcome.

 Misconception #8 – Only people who are not financial savvy are at risk of bankruptcy

 This misconception has to end now.
 As noted earlier, anyone might find themselves facing hard financial times at some point even if they are decent, hardworking, and honest people.
-Hardship is something that can affect anyone, and so there is no one particular type of people that are more prone to bankruptcy than others.
+Hardship is something that can affect anyone.
+There is no one particular type of people that are more prone to bankruptcy than others.

 Misconception #9 – Bankruptcy means one will not access credit in the future

-There is the belief that filing for bankruptcy will cut you off from gaining access to credit facilities in the future is another false belief.
-Of course, the bankruptcy period will come with a credit score, but as noted earlier, one can build up their credit score and secure credit in the future.
-However, you should avoid letting your credit levels rise too much so that you can avoid finding yourself in another debt situation that you cannot handle.
+The belief that filing for bankruptcy will prevent you from gaining access to credit facilities in the future is another false belief.
+Of course, the bankruptcy period will decrease your credit score.
+As noted earlier though, one can build up their credit score and secure credit in the future.
+However, you should avoid letting your credit levels rise too much, so that you can avoid finding yourself in another debt situation that you cannot handle.